themarcosf/deepproblog-black-litterman-demo/README.md

 ## Overview

 Classical deep learning approaches to financial classification operate as black boxes: they learn from data alone, can memorize spurious correlations, and offer no mechanism to enforce domain constraints.
-Probabilistic Logic Programming (PLP) addresses these limitations by combining symbolic reasoning with learned or predicted probabilities.
+DeepProbLog addresses these limitations by combining symbolic reasoning with learned or predicted probabilities.

 This example demonstrates the following pipeline: